 Reads Architecture at the University of Sheffield; awarded 1st Class degree, Master of Arts in Town Planning and Architecture with Distinction.

-In 1986, awarded Sheffield Society Travel Scholarship for research into urban regeneration models in USA, completing study in Chicago, Baltimore, Boston and Chicago.
+In 1986, awarded Sheffield Society Travel Scholarship for research into urban regeneration models in USA, completing study in New York, Chicago, Baltimore and Boston.

-Awarded 1986 RIBA Bronze Medal runner up.
+Awarded 1986 RIBA Bronze Medal runner up prize.
 President's Medals Student Awards are considered the most prestigious and long -lasting awards in architectural education in the world.

 1989 - 1999

-Developed design, teaching and technical skills at Allies and Morrison as facade architect, tutor at the School of Interior Design at Ravensbourne, London and undertook a number of private client commissions.
+Developed design and technical skills at Allies and Morrison; led an undergraduate teaching unit at the School of Interior Design, Ravensbourne and completed three private client commissions.

 1999 - 2005